cwverhey/DICOMwaterequivalent/README.md

     $ python3 -c 'import sys; print(sys.path)'

 ## Standalone
-You can call DICOMwaterequivalent.py from the command line.
+You can call DICOMwaterequivalent.py from the command line:

 ### Input